-It may seem like an outdated, overused and slightly hyperbole statement to say that The 1975 are unique.
+It may seem like an outdated, overused and slightly hyperbole statement that The 1975 are unique.
 On the exterior, frontman Matty Healy’s outlandish and loud-mouthed demeanour are captivating all on their own.
-We have been bowled over by his brash opinions and intoxicated thoughts since 2012 when the band first emerged onto the scene.
+We have been bowled over by his brash opinions and intoxicated thoughts since 2012, when the band first emerged onto the scene.

-However, as we delve into Healy’s complex interior further with their latest release, as we are displayed with both his grievances about the world and intense creativity.
+However, as we delve into Healy’s complex interior further with their latest release, we discover both his grievances about the world and intense creativity.
 We begin to understand why the word unique isn’t enough.

 A Brief Inquiry into Online Relationships is nothing short of a modern-day masterpiece.
 Accompanied by synthesised aesthetics, that to the outsider may seem ironic to the album title.
 The mind of Healy unravels in a beautifully chaotic way.